OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

    .. image:: ../../images/screenshots/800x600/kosmo_select_shape_file.png

 #.
-In the layer tree, press the visibility checkbox to make the layer visible.
-You may need to right-click on the "Working" folder
+In the layer tree, press the visibility checkbox to make the layer visible, right clicking on the *Working* folder if needed

 #.
 Choose again the option *View > Load Dataset...* or push the button with the green plus from the main toolbar